sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 *PAC*
 The following are the requirements for Port Access Control feature:
-1. PAC is supported on physical interfaces only.
+1. PAC should be supported on physical interfaces only.
-2. The interfaces cannot be part of a port-channel / LAG.
+2. The interfaces should not be part of a port-channel / LAG.
-3. PAC is not supported on service port.
+3. PAC shall not be supported on Out-of-band port.
-4. User can configure PAC interfaces for switches using the following features:
+4. PAC enforces access control for clients on switch ports using the following authentication mechanisms:
    - 802.1x
    - MAB (MAC-based authentication bypass).
-5. MAB, and dot1x need support for access port.
+5. Both 802.1x and MAB can be enabled on a port together.
+Their relative order and priority shall be configurable.
+6. PAC shall be supported on ports configured as switch port mode access.
+Its not supported on trunk ports.
-6. PAC supports the following Dynamic ACLs:
+7. PAC supports the following Dynamic ACLs:
-   - Named ACLs
-   - Dynamic ACLs
-   - Filter Id
-   - Downloadable ACLs
+   - Named ACLs : ACLs that are statically configured on the switch and are used to control authenticated client traffic.
+   - Dynamic ACLs : Rules of these ACLs are defined in RADIUS profiles.
+These rules (excluding ACL name) are sent in the RADIUS Access Accept and then the ACL is applied to the authenticated client.
+   - Filter Id : This is a standard RADIUS attribute that is sent in the RADIUS Access Accept message and is used to indicate a statically configured ACL to be used for the authenticated client.
+   - Downloadable ACLs : These ACLs, along with name and their rules, are defined in a RADIUS server.
+They are downloaded using RADIUS messages and are applied to the authenticated clients.
+They are also called CISCO-secure-ACLs.
-7. SONiC supports Single-Host mode where only one data client can be authenticated on a port and is granted access to the port at a given time.
+8. SONiC supports Single-Host mode where only one data client can be authenticated on a port and is granted access to the port at a given time.
-8. SONiC supports Multiple Hosts mode where only one data client can be authenticated on a port and after that access is granted to all clients connected to the port
+9. SONiC supports Multiple Hosts mode where only one data client can be authenticated on a port and after that access is granted to all clients connected to the port
-9. SONiC supports Multiple Domain Authentication mode where only one data and one voice client can be authenticated on a port.
+10. SONiC supports Multiple Domain Authentication mode where only one data and one voice client can be authenticated on a port.
-10. SONiC supports Multiple Authentication mode where one voice client and multiple data clients can be authenticated on a port and these clients are then granted access.
+11. SONiC supports Multiple Authentication mode where one voice client and multiple data clients can be authenticated on a port and these clients are then granted access.
-11. SONiC supports the following specical VLANs:
+12. SONiC shall suport the following VLANs to authorize clients which fail authentication:
      - Unauthenticated VLAN
      - Guest VLAN
      - Monitor VLAN
      - Open VLAN
      - Critical VLAN
-     - Voice VLAN
+13. SONiC shall suport Voice VLAN to authorize Voice clients.
-12. The following PAC port modes are supported on SONiC:
+14. The following PAC port modes are supported on SONiC:
-    - Auto
+    - Auto : Authentication is enforced on the port.
+Traffic is only allowed for authenticated clients
-    - Force Authorized
+    - Force Authorized : Authentication is not enforced on the port and all traffic is allowed.
-    - Force Unauthorized
+    - Force Unauthorized : Authentication is not enforced on the port and all traffic is blocked.

 *802.1x*
-1. SONiC shall make use of opensource 802.1x implementation **hostapd** suppied with **wpa_supplicant** package.
+1. SONiC shall support 802.1x authenticator functionality.

 *MAB*
-1. MAB can be used to authenticate clients that do not support EAP.
+1. MAB shall be used to authenticate clients that do not support 802.1x

 *RADIUS*
-1. User can configure RADIUS servers.
-However, do not use a SONiC switch as the RADIUS server.
+1. PAC shall have a RADIUS clinet functionality where user shall configure RADIUS server details.
-2. RADIUS authentication is supported with FreeRADIUS, ClearPass and Cisco ISE.
+2. RADIUS authentication shall be tested/qualified with the following Radius Servers:
+	- FreeRADIUS
+	- ClearPass
+	- Cisco ISE.

 ### 1.3.2 Configuration and Management Requirements